Power Control Policies

 Table 34 Power Control Policies for Oracle x86 Servers

 Configure the power state for the server remotely from an Oracle

 ILOM interface.
 Available power states include:

 Shutting down the system gracefully

 For instructions on performing these operations, see

-The service processor (SP) Power-On Policies determine
+The service processor (SP) power-on

-the server at boot time.
+to the server at boot time.